 8) UNCERTAINTY is the name of the game - Plans Never Go As Planned

-Truth 8 goes along with Truth 7, but with a twist: Not only can you not completely predict when events such as births or matings will occur, you can also not, in most cases, come even close to predicting the quality of babies from a first mating, the number of babies that will be born, the easiness/difficulty with which the delivery will proceed, or the normalcy/abnormality with which individual baby growth will proceed.
+Truth 8 goes along with Truth 7, but with a twist: Not only can you not completely predict when events such as births or matings will occur, you can also not, in most cases, come even close to predicting the quality of babies from a first mating, the number of babies that will be born, the colors/attributes of the babies that will be born, the easiness/difficulty with which the delivery will proceed, or the normalcy/abnormality with which individual baby growth will proceed.
 Sometimes dogs in heat tie up with a male you did NOT want them to breed to and you have wasted six months of valuable breeding age for an unintended litter.
 Sometimes a dog is infertile or has poor fertility and only produces one or two puppies each litter (one of my favorite blue Merles, Peru), or eight-month-long cycles instead of six months (my lovely Mercedes).
 Sometimes animals miscarry or babies die.
 Sometimes you don’t sell babies within the time frame you expected and have to increase advertising/decrease price.
 Sometimes you have random outbreaks of fleas or disease.
 The things that can and do happen with no warning are really endless.